StefanVeleski/Personal-website/content/project/cognition and reception of cultural products/index.md

   name: Follow on Research Gate
   url: https://researchgate.net
 slides:
-summary: An example of using the in-built project page.
+summary: How do cultural and biological factors influence our consumption of culture?
 tags:
 - Side projects
 title: Cognition and the reception of cultural products